-France urged to reject Le Pen in French presidential vote run-off
+France urged to reject Le Pen in presidential vote run-off

 Sunday's first round contest was held under tight security after a terror attack in Paris Thursday night disrupted the final day of campaigning Friday.
 And the Paris attacks in November 2015, on which 130 people were killed, saw French President Francois Hollande's populrity plunge into the doldrums.

-Le Pen, 48, is best known for her anti-immigration rhetoric.
-She told supporters her first move as president would be to impose a temporary ban on legal immigration to France.
+Le Pen, 48, told supporters her first move as president would be to impose a temporary ban on legal immigration to France.
 She has also vowed to take France out of the EU.

 "The French people must seize this opportunity, because the enormous challenge of this election is the wild globalization that puts our civilization at risk," Le Pen said at Henin-Beaumont, a National Front stronghold in northern France.